Harriet Shing

-Harriet Shing (born 17 October 1976) is an Australian politician.
+Harriet Claire Su Mei Wong King Shing (born 17 October 1976) is an Australian politician.
 She is a Labor member of the Victorian Legislative Council, having represented the Eastern Victoria Region since 2014.

 Shing is the first openly lesbian member of the Parliament of Victoria.
 She is also a member of the Labor Left faction of the Labor Party.

-In June 2022, Shing was appointed minister for equality, regional development and water.
-This made her Victoria’s first cabinet minister with a Chinese background, and along with Steve Dimopoulos, became one of Victoria's first openly gay frontbenchers.
+In June 2022, Shing was appointed Minister for Equality, Regional Development and Water.
+This made her Victoria's first cabinet minister with a Chinese background, and along with Steve Dimopoulos, became one of Victoria's first openly gay frontbenchers.

+Political career

+Shing was first elected to the Victorian Legislative Council in 2014.

+Parliamentary Secretary roles

+Shing has held a number of Parliamentary Secretary and Ministerial roles.

+Ministerial roles

+Since December 2024, Shing has been Minister for the Suburban Rail Loop, Minister for Housing and Building, and Minister for Development Victoria and Precinct.